dgiacomo/tldr/pages/common/taskwarrior-tui.md

 `/project project:<project-name>`

-- get a list of tasks completed today
+- get a list of tasks completed today - note, default / filter has pending that needs to be removed

-`task completed end:today`
+`/task status:completed end:today`